-It was also the year a wonderful family friend, excellent business advisor to my dad’s brother, Mr. Art DeMoss (founder of National Liberty Life Insurance of Valley Forge, PA) and Mr. Joe Decosimo, CPA, encouraged me to complete my accounting degree, sit for the CPA exam, and come work at his then only ten-year old CPA firm in Chattanooga, Tennessee.
-A year later, I came to my senses and accepted that invitation, completed my degree (btw he quietly took care of paying my college tuition) while working as a proofreader, passed the exam and then worked as an auditor for several fantastic years at Joseph Decosimo and Company, CPAs.
+It was also the year a wonderful family friend, excellent family business advisor, Mr. Joe Decosimo, CPA, encouraged me to complete my accounting degree, sit for the CPA exam, and come work at his then only ten-year old CPA firm in Chattanooga, Tennessee.
+A year later, I came to my senses and accepted that invitation, completed my degree, passed the CPA exam and then worked as an auditor for several years at Joseph Decosimo and Company, CPAs.

 In the late 1980’s I ventured into a bit of private accounting, working as a Controller of one and CFO of another, until 1995.
-I began learning how to hold meetings, develop budgets and how to delegate pretty well, particularly under the leadership of Mr. Chuck Mills, CPA.
-I was also blessed to be able to travel some in my work (Europe and Asia), eye opening and interesting.
+I began learning how to hold meetings, develop budgets and how to prepare meaningful management reports.

 My first CPA Firm!

 On March 1, 1995, I decided to open The Accounting Office, P.C., with help from two friends/investors, Barny Danks, CPA and Frank DeGarmo, CPA.
 That was the beginning of my love for providing the type of CPA-level services I had offered in my two private positions, now to small and medium sized businesses and non-profit organizations.
 “Part-time Greek CFO” describes it well.
-So I started with three computers, used office furniture (thanks to some which I still use, thanks to Trip Goodman of Office Coordinators!) and a small copier we wore out a long time ago.
+So I started with three computers, used office furniture and a small copier we wore out a long time ago.